chrik119/Python-Car-Game/README.md

 # Python-Car-Game
 This game is an avoidance game where you drive a car and avoid hitting the approaching blocks

+To play the game you must have python3 installed and run python3 CarGame.py

 TODO: